 Place the coral fragment into the mouth of the bottles or within the matrix of bottles and coral rubble at the surface of the unit, and secure it with a small amount of underwater epoxy.
 The corals will grow quickly on the inert glass bottles or the dead coral/shells and should colonize the units quite rapidly.

 The most common problems we have seen with this technique over the years are:

 - Making the units too small – If the units are too small, then they are likely to be turned over or displaced during large storms and will not provide a secure location for coral transplanting

-- Making to units too light – Concrete losses about 40% of its weight in water, if rocks are not added to the concrete then it will be too light, and can be displaced in storms, potentially causing more damage to the existing reef
+- Making units too light – Concrete losses about 40% of its weight in water.
+If rocks are not added to the concrete, then it will be too light and can be displaced in storms, potentially causing more damage to the existing reef

 - Units are not strong enough and crack or break– the units may crack and break if the concrete is not mixed in the correct proportions, is not given enough time to cure, or is not reinforced with metal rebar or wire

 - Units sink into the sand – the units are not designed for very soft sediment areas or sandy areas that have strong hydrological action; using them in such places might prove futile as they are denser then the surrounding substrate and will tend to sink over time.